Organica-Ai-Solutions/OpenAiZChallenge/openai-to-z-nis/README.md

 - Analysis of historical colonial texts
 - Respect for indigenous knowledge and oral histories
 - Interactive web frontend for exploration and verification
+- Redis caching for high-performance data access
+- Kafka for event-driven architecture and real-time analytics

 ### NIS Protocol Architecture
 Our Neuro-Inspired System (NIS) consists of specialized agents working together: